terrytay/tp/docs/DeveloperGuide.md

 1. Adding a new event task to the list

     a.
-Prerequsites: Application is in the main interface     (i.e, not inside study area, notes interface).
+Prerequisites: Application is in the main interface     (i.e, not inside study area, notes interface).

     b.
 Test case: `event exam /d 2020-05-07 /s 10:00 /e 12:00 /p 5`<br>
     Expected: New event task with the specified details should be added to the list.
 A message is displayed which includes the details of the event task added.